‘Forgive us our sins’

 Notwithstanding Michael Ironside’s anachronistic Canadian accent, plus a lead illogically named after a Greek goddess, Heretiks has an atmosphere that’s suffused with 17th century English moroseness.

 Subdued lighting lends the right vibe at the gloomy priory where most of the intrigue and hysteria takes place, however the film fails to fully get to grips with the dementia of religious repression it depicts.
 Elsewhere, slightly jerky camerawork is presumably intended to add verisimilitude, yet feels as if a reliable tripod was simply lacking.
 Unfortunately, the climactic conflagration is too dimply lit to fully appreciate the viscera on show.
 Amidst some uneven performances, Clare Higgins stands out as the Mother Superior.

-Although Heretiks is undoubtedly a more accomplished production, Hyett’s Howl provided a more satisfying viewing experience.
-Paul E. Francis, who also composed for Howl, contributes another satisfyingly ‘horror’ score.
+Although Heretiks is undoubtedly a more accomplished production, Hyett’s Howl provides a more robust viewing experience.
+Paul E. Francis, who also composed for Howl, contributes another satisfyingly horror-themed score.

 ” …it goes for a blasted heath look, dingy interiors and authentically scratchy-looking costumes rather than prettified countryside, lush art direction and flimsy nighties.
 Its crudeness around the edges extends to some of the effects and a few of the performances, but it has a gloomy, sinister, atmosphere and some moments of effective dread going for it.”
 The Kim Newman Web Site

 “As the horrors slowly reveal themselves, Hyett struggles to build tension or palpable fear, and the film’s climax is overly reliant on poorly realised effects work.
 The performances are fine, save for Ironside’s bafflingly brief and ultimately wasteful cameo, but Heretiks simply fails to draw us in.”
 Screen Anarchy